|

 a concert, a bar, or even someone else's home, you cannot necessarily

-assume that no one there has a camera, or a microphone, or that you're
+assume that no one there has a camera.
+In any of these conditions,

-special conditions), someone could photograph you.
-This is what
+someone could photograph you.
+This is what determines "privacy"

 That's not to say they can do anything they like with the photos they

-take; it just means that they can, physically, take pictures.
+take; it just means that they can, physically, take your picture.

 What people can do with those pictures is governed by publicity laws.